-To make this comparison we used feedback from our customers and partners who installed each solution and used them for 2+ weeks to evaluate how reliable and usable each O365 backup option is.
+To make this comparison we used feedback from our customers and partners who installed each solution and used them for 2+ weeks to evaluate each M365 backup option.

 Importantly, Microsoft does not provide a single unified API to access all M365 applications & data.
 Backup vendors have to rely on a combination of multiple new and legacy APIs to backup and restore the Office 365 data that it accessible (and ignore the data that is inaccessible via the APIs).

 Because of frequent M365 updates, it is time-consuming and expensive to support every data type.
-M365 backup vendors instead focus on a subset of Microsoft 365 applications that they consider to be the most relevant.
+M365 cloud backup vendors instead focus on a subset of Microsoft 365 applications that they consider to be the most relevant.
 These priorities differ from vendor to vendor, and the quality of the implementation differs as well.

 No vendor backs up all O365 data due to API limitations; backup accuracy & restore fidelity differ greatly across vendors